MakeSchool-Tutorials/Makestagram-Swift/P11-Fetching-Data-from-Parse/content.md

 Let's add a table view to the `TimelineViewController` - we will use that table view to display the posts in a user's timeline.

-The table view should be a full-screen view.
-However, we need to leave space for the status bar on the top and the tab bar on the bottom.
+The table view should be a full-screen view; however, we need to leave space for the status bar on the top and the tab bar on the bottom.

 > [action]
 Open _Main.storyboard_ and add a Table View to the _TimelineViewController_.
 The resulting scene hierarchy should look like this: